Laser Plumes - Health Care

-Lasers and electrocautery are used for surgery to vaporize, coagulate, and cut tissue.
-The vapours, smoke, and particulate debris produced during these surgical procedures are called laser plumes.
+Lasers, electrocautery devices, and similar equipment are used for surgery, ablation (removal of tissues), or cauterization to vaporize, coagulate, and cut tissue.
+The by-products of these procedures include vapours, smoke, and particulate debris, which are collectively called plume.

 Contaminants generated by lasers and electrosurgical units can be controlled by: